vitalysukhov/coding-practise-example-structure/README.md

 Please, follow it's recommendation.

-For any other ideas ping vitaly.sukhov@akvelon.com.
+For any other question or ideas ping vitaly.sukhov@akvelon.com.

 ## Directory and file structure